Practice Exercise: Understanding When root Privileges are Required

 Scenario

 In Linux, the root user, also known as the superuser, has the highest level of privileges and can perform any action on the system.
 However, it's essential to use root privileges judiciously, as improper use can lead to system instability or security vulnerabilities.
-In this exercise, you will explore situations where root privileges are required and practice using the sudo
+In this exercise, you will explore situations where root privileges are required and practice using the sudo command to perform tasks as the superuser.

 Tasks

-Task 1: Using sudo
+Task 1: Using sudo Safely

 - Demonstrate how to use the

-command to execute a command with superuser privileges. - Use
+sudocommand to execute a command with superuser privileges. - Use

-) that is normally restricted to root. - Explain the benefits of using
+sudoto edit a system configuration file (e.g.,/etc/hostname) that is normally restricted to root. - Explain the benefits of using

-for temporary superuser access rather than logging in as the root user. - Emphasize the importance of using
+sudofor temporary superuser access rather than logging in as the root user. - Emphasize the importance of using

-carefully to avoid mistakes or unintended changes.[intern@intern-a1t-inf-lnx1 ~]$ sudo ls / bin dev home lost+found mnt opt root sbin srv sys usr boot etc lib media myrootfile.txt proc run snap swap.img tmp var
+sudocarefully to avoid mistakes or unintended changes.[intern@intern-a1t-inf-lnx1 ~]$ sudo ls / bin dev home lost+found mnt opt root sbin srv sys usr boot etc lib media myrootfile.txt proc run snap swap.img tmp var

-Task 2: Securing sudo
+Task 2: Securing sudo Configuration

 - Explore the

-. - Discuss how the
+sudoersfile located at/etc/sudoers. - Discuss how the

-and what commands they can run. - Explain how to add a user to the
+sudoersfile defines who can usesudoand what commands they can run. - Explain how to add a user to the

-group to grant them sudo privileges. - Highlight the need to secure the
+sudogroup to grant them sudo privileges. - Highlight the need to secure the

-file to prevent unauthorized access.[intern@intern-a1t-inf-lnx1 ~]$ sudo cat /etc/sudoers # # This file MUST be edited with the 'visudo' command as root. # # Please consider adding local content in /etc/sudoers.d/ instead of # directly modifying this file. # # See the man page for details on how to write a sudoers file. # Defaults env_reset Defaults mail_badpass Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin" Defaults use_pty # This preserves proxy settings from user environments of root # equivalent users (group sudo) #Defaults:%sudo env_keep += "http_proxy https_proxy ftp_proxy all_proxy no_proxy" # This allows running arbitrary commands, but so does ALL, and it means # different sudoers have their choice of editor respected. #Defaults:%sudo env_keep += "EDITOR" # Completely harmless preservation of a user preference. #Defaults:%sudo env_keep += "GREP_COLOR" # While you shouldn't normally run git as root, you need to with etckeeper #Defaults:%sudo env_keep += "GIT_AUTHOR_* GIT_COMMITTER_*" # Per-user preferences; root won't have sensible values for them. #Defaults:%sudo env_keep += "EMAIL DEBEMAIL DEBFULLNAME" # "sudo scp" or "sudo rsync" should be able to use your SSH agent. #Defaults:%sudo env_keep += "SSH_AGENT_PID SSH_AUTH_SOCK" # Ditto for GPG agent #Defaults:%sudo env_keep += "GPG_AGENT_INFO" # Host alias specification # User alias specification # Cmnd alias specification # User privilege specification root ALL=(ALL:ALL) ALL # Members of the admin group may gain root privileges %admin ALL=(ALL) ALL # Allow members of group sudo to execute any command %sudo ALL=(ALL:ALL) ALL # See sudoers(5) for more information on "@include" directives: @includedir /etc/sudoers.d [intern@intern-a1t-inf-lnx1 ~]$ sudo visudo
+sudoersfile to prevent unauthorized access.[intern@intern-a1t-inf-lnx1 ~]$ sudo cat /etc/sudoers # # This file MUST be edited with the 'visudo' command as root. # # Please consider adding local content in /etc/sudoers.d/ instead of # directly modifying this file. # # See the man page for details on how to write a sudoers file. # Defaults env_reset Defaults mail_badpass Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/snap/bin" Defaults use_pty # This preserves proxy settings from user environments of root # equivalent users (group sudo) #Defaults:%sudo env_keep += "http_proxy https_proxy ftp_proxy all_proxy no_proxy" # This allows running arbitrary commands, but so does ALL, and it means # different sudoers have their choice of editor respected. #Defaults:%sudo env_keep += "EDITOR" # Completely harmless preservation of a user preference. #Defaults:%sudo env_keep += "GREP_COLOR" # While you shouldn't normally run git as root, you need to with etckeeper #Defaults:%sudo env_keep += "GIT_AUTHOR_* GIT_COMMITTER_*" # Per-user preferences; root won't have sensible values for them. #Defaults:%sudo env_keep += "EMAIL DEBEMAIL DEBFULLNAME" # "sudo scp" or "sudo rsync" should be able to use your SSH agent. #Defaults:%sudo env_keep += "SSH_AGENT_PID SSH_AUTH_SOCK" # Ditto for GPG agent #Defaults:%sudo env_keep += "GPG_AGENT_INFO" # Host alias specification # User alias specification # Cmnd alias specification # User privilege specification root ALL=(ALL:ALL) ALL # Members of the admin group may gain root privileges %admin ALL=(ALL) ALL # Allow members of group sudo to execute any command %sudo ALL=(ALL:ALL) ALL # See sudoers(5) for more information on "@include" directives: @includedir /etc/sudoers.d [intern@intern-a1t-inf-lnx1 ~]$ sudo visudo - Note to always use sudo visudo when editing the sudoers file to prevent you from making changes that will lock you out of the machine

-Task 3: Examples of sudo
+Task 3: Examples of sudo Usage

 - Provide real-world examples of using

-for common administrative tasks: - Installing software packages.
+sudofor common administrative tasks: - Installing software packages.

 - Modifying system configuration files.